HKonstanty/BMI-calculator/README.md

 ## Room for Improvement
 Room for improvement:
-- Ikona aplikacji
+- application icon

 To do:
-- Sugerowane działania na podstawie historii
+- Suggested actions based on BMI history

 ## Contact